compts/castanett/README.md

 ```

  ## Play this code
- Under the directory `example/test1` we had a sample your play around
+ Under the directory `example/test1` we had a sample code that you can play around

  ```bash
 python main.py